aeye-lab/EMNLP-SyntheticScanpaths-NLU-PretrainedLM/README.md

 python run_glue_bert_low_resource.py
 ```

-To pre-train the Eyettention model:
+To pre-train the Eyettention model (For more details see https://github.com/aeye-lab/Eyettention):
 ```
 run_pretrain_eyettention_celer_position_prediction.py
 ```
-For more details see https://github.com/aeye-lab/Eyettention

 ## Cite our work
 If you use our code for your research, please consider citing our paper: